kiranbaddi/up42-task/.documentation/Challenge.md

 The docker image is not as slim as the one with Scratch but we have a fully functioning image with golang:1.24-alpine 💯

+- Build docker container and storing it in Azure Container registry (as I plan to deploy the final helm chart with Terraform in AKS).

+- Created Manifests for local testing before creating helm charts with them.

+- Created a small script ot create ACR container and create a Kuberentes secret to pull images (for local deployment only)

+- Alternatively I could have used Dockerhub for containers but I want to use fewere providers as possible .

+- Tried creating a k8s job but it has taken longer than expected to mount a local directory as a Volume mount on Kind cluster.
+As we deploy the Helm chart with Terraform, I plan to use terraform templating to pass the file to th4e kuberentes job to upload to Minio bucket.